benjaminingreens/theology_on_tap/talk.md

 <!-- layout: left -->

-*Please note that this was written to be spoken, not read.
-It is not yet fully adapted as an article - though I hope to adapt it soon.*

 # What is Theology?

+*Please note that this was written to be spoken with a slideshow, not read as plain text.
+It is not yet fully adapted for article format - though I hope to adapt it soon.*

 ## 1. Introduction